 - the 1996 Khobar Towers bombing in Saudi Arabia (disputed)

 - the 2005 assassination of Lebanese prime minister Rafik Hariri (disputed)

 - the 2012 bombing of bus carrying Israeli tourists in Bulgaria (disputed)

 Since 2012, alleged Hezbollah operatives have been detained in Nigeria, Thailand, and Cyprus, where a court convicted a Swedish-Lebanese man for plotting multiple attacks on Israeli targets.
 Hezbollah disputed these charges.
-In July 2013, the European Union officially labeled the group's armed wing a terrorist organization after considerable debate among the bloc's members.
-Some governments feared such a move would bruise relations Lebanon and fuel Mideast instability.
+In July 2013, the European Union labeled the group's armed wing a terrorist organization after considerable debate among the bloc's members.
+Some governments feared such a move would bruise relations with Lebanon and fuel Mideast instability.